santiagxf/azureml-julia/readme.md

     ![](docs/register-model.png)

+> If you are going to run the scoring job `score.job.yml`, make sure you name the model `julia-model`, as it is the name the scoring job expects for it.

 ## Installing a Julia Kernel in Azure ML notebooks

 If you rather work interactively using notebooks, you can create a kernel with Julia support in Jupyter Notebooks.
 The following instructions provide a quick start: